ietf-tools/service-plans/Service-Plan.md

 Zulip organises content into streams and then topics within those streams.
 Streams are analagous to an email list and topics to threads within those.

 ### 2.1 Working Group streams
-Any Working Group can elect to utilise Zulip.
+All Working Groups will have a Zulip stream configured for them, available to utilise as desired.

-Each working group that chooses to utilise to Zulip will initially be configured with two streams:
+Each working group will initially be configured with two streams:

 1. General chat, two-way bridged with the jabber room.
 2. One-way mirror of the mailing list, read only.